SkylineCommunications/dataminer-docs/connector-help/connector_help/Atos_BNCS_Packager.md

 #### HTTP "WebSocket Notifications" connection

-This driver uses an HTTP WebSocket connection to be able to receive notifications from the device.
+This connector uses an HTTP WebSocket connection to be able to receive notifications from the device.
 It requires the following input during element creation:

 HTTP CONNECTION: